GuideNepalFamilyEducationBudgetPersonal Finance

 Premium / LincolnRs 16 lakhRs 1.6 crore

-Add books, uniform, stationery, transport at 10–20% of annual fees on top — and school bus at the commonly-reported Rs 2,000–5,000/month (which is one of the 14 permitted fee headings under the 2015 directive).
+Add books, uniform, stationery, transport at 10–20% of annual fees on top, plus school bus at the commonly-reported Rs 2,000–5,000/month (one of the 14 permitted fee headings under the 2015 directive).

 Parents have been raising the alarm.
 Helpdesks set up by the Ministry of Education received around 50 complaint calls per hour during peak admission season in 2024–25.
-Whether the enforcement holds is a year-by-year story.
+Whether enforcement holds is a year-by-year story.

 Stage 5 — +2 / Higher secondary (Class 11–12)